ReactiveSets/toubkal/README.md

   - Operations log
   - Query cache

-- Develop additional tests, goal is at least 1600 automated tests

-- Query Tree else()
-  - Emits data events not routed to any other destination input
-  - Pipelet else() captures these events
-  - May be used to detect clients attempts to submit un-authorize data
+- Refactor Web Server API to allow use of other nodejs http server frameworks such as Connect, Express, Koa, ...
+  - Bug with routing algorythm for / route
+  - Fix updates

-### Version 0.3.0 - Complex Queries, Authentication && Authorizations, Basic Persistance
+### Version 0.4.0 - Complex Queries

-This version is the first version allowing to build complex streaming applications.

 ETA: December 12th 2015, 3 years anniversary of project debut

-#### Remaining Goals:
+#### Main Goals:

-- Dynamic Authorizations Query Dataflow from user id
-- Multi-provider Sign-in Widget
-- Refactor / stabilize pipelet API
-- Object persistance, i.e. does not keep older version of objects' values
-- At least 1200 tests
+- Develop additional tests, goal is at least 1600 continuous integration tests

-##### Work in progress:

-- Error handling through 'error' dataflow
-  - Error values have the following attributes:
-    - flow (String): the string 'error'
-    - code (String): the error code
-    - message (String): an optional error message
-    - operation (String): 'add' or 'remove', the operation that caused the error
-    - error_flow (String): the flow for which the error occured
-    - sender (String): an identification of the sender of the operation to allow routing back to sender.
-Sender's valued comes from operations option 'sender'
-    - values (Array of Objects): the values for which the error occured

-  - Allows downstream pipelets to handle errors by reverting failed operations:
-    - a failed add is reverted by remove
-    - a failed remove is reverted by add
-    - errors can be routed back to sender using filters for the flow and sender attributes

-  - Error dataflow is handled specifically by some core pipelets:
+- Error handling:
-    - set_flow() does not alter the flow attribute when set to 'error'
-    - unique_set() forwards incomming errors to underlying set

-  - ToDo:
   - provide pipelet to filter-out errors using filter query [ { flow: [ '!', 'error' ] } ]
   - provide pipelet to revert errors
   - filter may route errors based on error values
   - alter may alter error values

-- MySQL read/write dataflows pipelets:
-  - mysql(): provides read/write dataflows for MySQL table, uses lower-level pipelets:
-    - mysql_connections(): manages MySQL connections

-    - mysql_read(): statelessly read MySQL table:
-      - Builds SELECT ..
-WHERE from downstream query
+- Query Tree else()
+  - Emits data events not routed to any other destination input
+  - Pipelet else() captures these events
+  - May be used to detect clients attempts to submit un-authorize data

+- File write:
-    - mysql_write(): statelessly writes (DELETE and INSERT) to MySQL table
+  - to configuration()

-    - configuration(): to retrieve MySQL user credentials, removing credentials from code

-- Dropbox file sharing for photo albums (developped and tested in demo repository)

-- Out-of-band fetchable global lazy log dataflow for: exceptions, errors, and debug information
+  - to other files

 - Intergrate Safe Complex Query expressions into Query and Query_Tree

-- Concurrent Transactions Synchronization (fully developped, adding tests)

-- Refactor Web Server API to allow use of other nodejs http server frameworks such as Connect, Express, Koa, ...
-  - Bug with routing algorythm for / route
-  - Fix updates

-- Refactor modules, packaging:
-  - use undefine() to load modules from any situation, node, browser, AMD loaders
-  - split into meaningful subdirectories to eventually split the project into subprojects

-- Database based on watch_directory() + dispatch() + configuration()
-  - Without versioning because this is based on configuration()
-  - File write, write to configuration file
-  - Optimize output changes using an Array Object diff

-- Refactor pipelet keys, where id will become mandatory to ease implementation of multi-dataflows
-  - Allow easy caching using set() pipelet
-  - define attribute _v for versions, allowing to manage complete anti-state and super-state
-  - super-state will contain versions of an object added after a first version is already in the state
-    - allow complete desorder between multiple adds and revmove on the same object defined by its id
+##### Work in progress:

-- Facebook React integration
+- Facebook React server-side:
-  - Client-side done
-  - Server-side:
   - using html_parse() to insert elements into a DOM tree
   - using html_serialize() to rebuild modified html to server

-##### Features already developped:

-- next(), a pipelet to maintain auto-incremented attributes on trigger

-- Operations Optimizer:
-  - waits for transactions to complete to emit operations
-  - on transaction completion, emits optimized operations, i.e. the minimum set of adds, removes and updates

-- Teaser example

-- Authentication with Passport
-  - Provider credentials from configuration
-  - User Identities Management
-  - Dynamic Routes Management
-  - Integration with express
+- Dropbox file sharing for photo albums (developped and tested in demo repository)

-- Safe Complex Query expressions:
+- Safe Complex Query expressions (implemented, needs integration):
   - Sanitized for safe execution on server even when crafted by untrusted clients

   - For execution by upstream servers to reduce bandwidth, cpu usage and latency